× Home

 Tal Wilkenfeld

 In one of her early interviews she said that when it comes to playing a musical instrument everyone is equal.
-Now, in order to fly into the face of such disarming naivety, besides having to acknowledge that myself as well as most other ordinary people are instrumentalists of absolutely no talent, I could also argue that even Johnny Marr had to admit to the press that The Smiths were not a band of equal, implying that himself and Morrissey were the major driving force behind that particular phenomenon…Please read more about Tal in my letter to Jeff Beck at the beginning of this page.
+Now, in order to fly into the face of such disarming naivety, besides having to acknowledge that myself as well as most other ordinary people are instrumentalists of absolutely no talent, I could also argue that even Johnny Marr admitted to the press that The Smiths were not a band of equal, implying that himself and Morrissey were the major driving force behind that particular phenomenon.

 Lead Belly